 Figure 2: Seismicity from 1970-2012 for Alaska and vicinity from the Alaska Earthquake Center and USGS PDE catalogs, click for pdf.
 Figure courtesy of Natasha Ruppert (AEC).

-Figure 3: Original design schematic for an Alaska TA station, click to enlarge.
+Figure 4: Schematic for an Alaska TA station, click to enlarge.

 Robert Woodward, Director of Instrumentation Services, 1-202-682-2220 ext.
 206

 Plafker, G. and Berg, H.C.
 (1994) An overview of the geology and tectonic evolution of Alaska, in Plafker, G. and Berg, H.C.
 (Eds.), The geology of Alaska: Boulder, Colorado, Geol.
 Soc. of Am., The Geology of North America, v.
 G1, p.
 989-1021.